protubero/beanstore/README.md

-# BeanStore - Persistent Java Bean Store
+# BeanStore - Persistent Java Beans

 ## When to consider?

-PMI

-Wiki
-Knowlege Maangement Systems
-Personal Information Systems
-...

 BeanStore provides a data storage option when simplicity and flexibility are the primary requirements.
 All data is held in memory as immutable Java Beans.
 Changes to the data are expressed as transactions.
 After a transaction has been successfully applied to the in-memory store it is written to a persistent transaction log.
 When the store starts up the next time the transactions are applied sequentially to an empty store to recover the last state of the store.